nikolayg/nikgrozev-website/_posts/blog/2015-03-28-net-for-java-devs-in-a-nutshell.md

 It also allows you to build Visual Studio solutions and projects without Visual Studio.

 In .Net, assemblies are not only deployment artefacts – they are also logical entities.
-For example C# defines an access modifier called <u>internal</u>, which denotes that the respective member can only be accessed from the same assembly.
-Similarly, members with modifier <u>protected internal</u> can be accessed either from the assembly or through inheritance.
+For example C# defines an access modifier called `internal`, which denotes that the respective member can only be accessed from the same assembly.
+Similarly, members with modifier `protected internal` can be accessed either from the assembly or through inheritance.
 There does not seem to be an alternative to this in Java.
 In OSGI you can achieve similar access restriction by specifying which JAR/bundle packages are visible to the outside world.